Governor to announce reopen date for restaurants this week, as the advisory board wraps up

 So the advisory group is almost finished, but the clock is ticking for many restaurants, and the team members know they have to get it right the first time.
 Rammel says, “Another blow is certainly going to be RIP for any business that would have to go through this twice.”

-Despite all the challenges facing restaurants right now, Rick Malir said there’s a good problem at City Barbecue right now.
+Despite all the challenges facing restaurants right now, Rick Malir said there’s a good problem at City Barbeque right now.
 Every $5 donation from customers provides a meal for a healthcare hero.
-Thanks to those donations, City Barbecue is delivering 24,000 meals, and counting.
+Thanks to those donations, City Barbeque is delivering 24,000 meals, and counting.

 You can donate a meal to a healthcare hero by clicking this link.